yan-qing09/yan-qing09/README.md

 ### 🏫 About Me
-- 🔭 I’m currently studying at **Universiti Teknologi Malaysia (UTM)**.
+- 🔭 Studying at Universiti Teknologi Malaysia (UTM)
-- 🌱 I’m learning C++, HTML, PHP, Python, Java, and more.
+- 📍 Based in Johor Bahru, Johor, Malaysia
-- 🎮 In my free time, I enjoy gaming, watching anime, and exploring new things.
+- 🌱 Currently learning C++, HTML, PHP, Python, Java, and more
-- 💬 Ask me anything—except for my bank password.
-Even I forget it sometimes! 🤷‍♂️
+- 🏆 Participated in hackathons like Google Workspace Hackathon 2024, My Universities Hackathon...

 ---